New Zealand Certificate in Mechanical Engineering (Trade) (Level 4) - Managed Apprentices

 Star graphic

-Work as a qualified Mechanical Engineering tradesperson
+Work independently as a mechanical engineering tradesperson

 Star graphic

-Apply mechanical engineering theory and practical skills
+Apply practical mechanical engineering and trade skills

 Star graphic